luizsoares/test/answers.md

 ## Technical overview
 ### Preamble
 For this demonstration, we will use [vagrant](https://vagrantup.com).
 Vagrant is a tool that allows us to replicate virtual environments based off a single configuration file.
-The technical details of the configuration can be found in the [appendix](#Appendix)
+The technical details of the configuration can be found in the [appendix](#appendix)
 ```
 $ vagrant init ubuntu/xenial64
-$ # customize Vagrantfile
+### customize Vagrantfile
 $ vagrant up
 ```
 We now have a brand new ubuntu instance to be used in the subsequent steps.